 It was mid September 2016.

-My professor at the Fashion Institute of Design and Merchandising asked our class to find and share a current event about the fashion industry.
+A professor at the Fashion Institute of Design and Merchandising asked students to find and share an current event about the fashion industry.

-I stumbled upon an article in the Washington post, "Designers refuse to make clothes to fit American women.
-It's a disgrace."
+An article in the Washington post, "Designers refuse to make clothes to fit American women.
+It's a disgrace,", caught the attention of then student, Jim Lee.
 Written by design educator, author, and Emmy-winning co-host of 'Project Runway', Tim Gunn, the article highlighted how the American fashion industry turned its back on plus sized women.